Water Testing

 My Water is a Strange Color

 Water discoloration happens when non-water elements are present in the suspension.
 A turbidity test will check for what level of foreign objects are in your water, which is the likely cause of a lowered clarity.
+If your water also has a sulfurous smell or taste, this can be an indicator that your water has bacterial growth.
+The best way to confirm presence of bacteria is to test it.

 I'm Worried About Lead in My Water